seshachalam-yv/etcd-druid/docs/development/etcdoperatortask-design.md

 type LastOperation struct {
   // Status of the last operation, one of pending, progress, completed, failed.
   State OperationState `json:"state"`
+  // Phase represents the current phase of the operation wrt the interface methods Phase OperationPhase `json:"phase"`
-  // LastTransitionTime is the time at which the operation state last transitioned from one previous state to current state i.e 'State'
+  // LastTransitionTime records the timestamp of the most recent state transition, marking when the operation moved from its previous state to the current value specified in the 'State' field.
   LastTransitionTime *metav1.Time `json:"lastTransitionTime"`
   // A human readable message indicating details about the last operation.
   Description string `json:"description"`